kleinesfilmroellchen/sof-language/README.md

 **This is an experimental programming language.** If you cause a nuclear war and the inevitable destruction of mankind by using this software, I am not to blame.

 SOF is written in Java 16 and requires org.reflections and java.logging to run.
-It leverages the module system (you may use it in your project as well!) and uses JUnit Jupiter for testing (currently) about 85% of the codebase.
+It leverages the module system (you may use it in your project as well!) and uses JUnit Jupiter for testing the codebase.
+(See above for coverage reports as of the latest commit.)

 ### Installation and CLI Usage